Brett Buffington

 Brett Culver Buffington (born May 5, 1961) is a former professional tennis player from the United States.

 Biography

 Buffington, who was raised in La Jolla, played college tennis for UCLA and was a member of the 1984 NCAA Championship winning team.

 For the remainder of the 1980s, Buffington competed on the professional tour, primarily as a doubles player.
 He made the round of 16 in the mixed doubles at the 1987 Wimbledon Championships, partnering Nicole Jagerman of the Netherlands.

-Still based in La Jolla, he now works as a real estate agent.